Deirdra McAfee

 —Stephen Corey, editor, The Georgia Review

-The staff of The Iowa Review chose this excerpt from Heart Trouble—only partly for the piglet.
+The staff of the Iowa Review chose this excerpt from the novel—only partly for the piglet.

 “Absence Artist”